3 Key Subsurface Risks for Marine Contractors

 Utility companies have been laying pipes and cables underwater for decades – to transport telecommunications, water and electricity to households and businesses.
 On land, utilities can be readily marked and avoided.
 Underwater, they can be challenging to locate and work around, adding an extra layer of risk for marine contractors.
 Hitting a buried line can disrupt utility service, be costly to repair, and cause serious injury and death.
 With more underwater cables and pipelines being installed every day, this risk continues to grow.

-2. Considerable Crew Exposures
+2. Considerable crew exposures

 Marine construction can be hazardous for everyone involved.
 When things go wrong, accidents can be catastrophic, especially when it involves dredging.